 Email marketing to local customers

-These solutions start out free until you grow your contact list beyond a certain size (at least 500 contacts).
+These solutions start free until you grow your contact list beyond a specific size (at least 500 contacts).
 By the time you are paying for one of these systems, you should be at least breaking even on your efforts in sending emails out to this audience.

-What should you send to customers as part of a local business email marketing campaign?
+What should you send customers as part of a local business email marketing campaign?

 - Updates on local events that your business will be participating in